collective/Products.Poi/README.rst

   - Plone 4; this version of Poi will *not* work with Plone 3.

-  - DataGridField
+  - DataGridField (automatically added)

-  - AddRemoveWidget
+  - AddRemoveWidget (automatically added)

-  - collective.watcherlist
+  - collective.watcherlist (automatically added)

   - For PloneSoftwareCenter integration, PloneSoftwareCenter is required.
 See http://plone.org/products/plonesoftwarecenter